viksl/krita-plugin-custom-canvas-rotation/README.md

   Changes you can make manually to this plugin:
   1. Locate the file \_\_init\_\_.py inside c_canvas_rotation directory.
   2. Open in a text editor of your choice.
-  3. At the top on lines 74 and 81 you will find constants:
+  3. At the top on lines 60 you will find a constant:
-      DISTANCE_BUFFER and TIMER_INTERVAL
+      DISTANCE_BUFFER
   4. Increase/decrease (can't be negative!)
 DISTANCE_BUFFER (pixels radius)
       to grow/shrink area when the rotation is not responsive until the cursor leaves this area for the first time (after that the area is disabled and the rotation is allowed everywhere)
-  5. Increase/decrease (can't be negative!)
-TIMER_INTERVAL (milliseconds)
-      to increase/decrease how smooth the ccustom canvas rotaion is.
-      The lower the smoother experience but more cpu intensive (overall it's not a very expensive process so you are fine with going half way down if you feel like it) Don't go to much towards 0 if possible since at very low rates you can get to the moment when krita event loop is as fast as this timer and the rotation will thus fail

 ## 5/ Known Issues
 - A red crossed circle might appear while rotating the canvas (or may hang around after)